Best Brand Manager Job Description Sample (+ Free Template Download)

 Brand Manager Requirements

-- Bachelor's degree in Advertising, Marketing, or a related field.
+- Bachelor’s Degree in Marketing, Communications, or Graphic Design.

 Related Hiring ResourcesBrand Manager Cover Letter Sample